 Every afternoon, while the sun goes down, the picturesque houses of the main town change colour almost every minute and they create a fabulous canvas.

 - For booking ferry tickets, I always use Ferryscanner!
 They have done a fantastic job and it is very user-friendly.
-Also, if you are thinking of an island hopping this is the best platform that I have seen.
+Also, if you are thinking of island hopping this is the best platform that I have seen.

-- Symi has many restaurants and fish tavernas and cafes.
+- Symi has many restaurants, fish tavernas and cafes.

 - Best Luxurious Hotels: Asymi Residences